What to Bring

-A valid photo ID includes US driver's license, state-issued ID card, passport or US military ID.
+A valid photo ID may be required.
+These include driver's license, state-issued ID card, passport or US military ID.

-A great deal of information will be given during Hoggie Days, and although a notes sheet will be provided, students and parents are encouraged to bring additional note-taking items such as paper, pens and pencils with them.
+A great deal of information will be given during Hoggie Days, so students and parents are encouraged to bring note-taking items such as paper, pens and pencils with them.

 Casual Clothing and Walking Shoes

 South Texas weather can be highly unpredictable!
-During summer months, we experience hot, windy and rainy weather in Kingsville, so students and parents may want to pack cool clothing (T-shirts and shorts or jeans), an umbrella and comfortable walking shoes (tennis shoes, sandals or flip-flops) for campus tours.
-Although the weather will be warm, students and parents may also want to pack a sweatshirt, lightweight jacket or sweater, as the facilities used for presentations during orientation may seem chilly to some.
+During summer months, we experience hot, windy and rainy weather in Kingsville, so students and parents may want to bring cool clothing (T-shirts and shorts or jeans), an umbrella and comfortable walking shoes (tennis shoes, sandals or flip-flops) for campus tours.
+Although the weather will be warm, students and parents may also want to pack a sweatshirt, lightweight jacket or sweater, as the facilities used for presentations during orientation can be chilly to some.